ivardesign/viva-la-vue-workshop/README.md

 As a developer, you ***can*** **decide** to do something if one of these events occur.
 We call this **responding to events.**

 Let’s think of examples of some events, and what the responses might be.
 The events often come from a User, and we decide on a response:

-Example Events from User |  Possible response from us, the developer
+Example Events from User |  Possible response from us, the Developer
 --- | ---
 Click button |  “like” a photo.
 Click button |  User goes to the next page.